All Products

 No

-The default value is `false`.
-If this parameter is set to `true`, the configured feature transformation is used only as an intermediate result in the pipeline and is not output to the model.
+Defaults to false.
+If true, this feature transformation is used only as an intermediate result and is not output to the model.

-• This feature supports complex input types, such as array and map.
-Use complex types when possible.
+• This operator supports complex input types such as arrays and maps.
+Use complex types for optimal performance.

-• If an input does not have a value part, the default value is 1.0.
-Use this behavior to calculate the size of the intersection of two sets.
+• If an input entry does not have a value part, its value defaults to 1.0.
+This behavior can be used to calculate the size of the intersection between two sets.

-• If default_value is not configured, the default value is set to 0.
+• If you do not configure default_value, the default value is set to 0.

 "a:0.5|b:0.5"